captn-nick/MSFS-Mod-Selector/README.md

 ## Project roadmap
 All of this is subject to change.
-* V. 0.3: Ability to add more meta-information to individual mods: description, ICAO code, author, website.
+* V. 0.4: Support for additional mod types and aircraft-specific mod sub-categories.
+* V. 0.5: Improved error handling.
-* V. 0.4: Create a central online repository for mod lookup so individual users don’t have to create their own mods.txt themselves manually.
+* V. 0.6: Create a central online repository for mod lookup so individual users don’t have to create their own mods.txt themselves manually.
-* V. 0.5: Make continent sub-panel sizes adjustable; show mod selection feedback.
+* V. 0.7: Make continent sub-panel sizes adjustable; show mod selection feedback.
-* V. 0.6: Intelligent wizard for adding mods to mods.txt.
+* V. 0.8: Intelligent wizard for adding mods to mods.txt.
-* V. 0.7: Local / online individual mod search by keywords.
+* V. 0.9: Local / online individual mod search by keywords.

 ## Prerequisites
 Mod Selector requires Java to run.

 ## Download
 Download the [latest version ZIP file](https://github.com/captn-nick/MSFS-Mod-Selector/releases/download/0.2/MsfsModSelector.0.2.zip) from the [Releases page](https://github.com/captn-nick/MSFS-Mod-Selector/releases).

-No installation is required.
-Simply unzip the content of the ZIP file into the MSFS “Package” folder.
+## Content
 The program consists of 3 components:
 * **MsfsModSelector.jar**: the program file.
 * **mods.txt**: a text file containing information about all the mods managed by the Mod selector.